Starting a Local Chapter

 - If we know of others in your area who have previously expressed interest in Slow Food, may we share your email with them so that they can get involved?

 Contacting the national office is only the beginning of the three-to-six-month process to become an official Slow Food USA chapter.
 We will follow-up soon after you have submitted your email to discuss the next steps in forming a chapter.
-Please stay in touch with both your Regional Governor and the National Office for support throughout this process.
+Please stay in touch for support throughout this process.

 Thank you again for your enthusiasm for Slow Food USA.
 We hope that you will form a robust and exciting local chapter.